Driver Sues Uber After Passenger Shot Him, Says He Felt Pressured Not To Cancel Ride Despite Sense Of Danger

 Adeyemo had been shot in back.
 He had a ruptured spleen and fractured ribs.

-The next day, investigators were able to get more information from Uber — and the rider was taken into custody two days after the shooting.READ MORE: Workforce Shortages Could Be At Play With New CDC Guidance; 'You're More Likely To Have COVID Than The Common Cold'
+The next day, investigators were able to get more information from Uber — and the rider was taken into custody two days after the shooting.READ MORE: Employee Shot During Robbery At Gas Station In Chicago Lawn

 “Now, do we know that this was racially motivated?
 No, we don’t,” said Adeyemo’s attorney Bryant Greening with Legal Rideshare LLC.
 “But that comment made Bayo feel uncomfortable, and Bayo should have had the option to cancel the ride at that point.”